jason-dennis11/LaserHarpController/README.md

 #  Laser Harp Controller
- Play music using just by waving your hand!
 A laser harp using 5V laser diodes and a PocketBeagle.
+Play musical notes just by waving your hand!
 ## Hackster Page
 https://www.hackster.io/308238/laser-harp-controller-7187ea